-- Notwithstanding a training based on 10-min averages, the quality of the correlation between estimates and references does not only apply to 10-min quantities, but it also extends to time-resolved 10 Hz signals.
-In this sense, the observer seems capable of following relatively fast changes in shear.
-This might be useful for certain application scenarios, as for example the tracking of horizontal shears induced by wake interactions. - There is a non-negligible effect of non-exact wind-mast-turbine alignment.
+- There is a non-negligible effect of non-exact wind-mast-turbine alignment.
 In this sense, the actual quality of the correlation might be even better than what appears from the results shown here.
-This is in fact an intrinsic limit of field testing, where an exact ground truth is in general difficult if not impossible to obtain.
-Realistic simulations and wind tunnel studies as the ones reported in Bertelè et al. (2017, 2018, 2019) -where the ground truth is known- may help in this sense. - Yaw misalignment is also estimated with reasonable quality, maximum errors being in general below 3 deg.
+This is in fact an intrinsic limit of field testing, for which an exact ground truth is in general difficult if not impossible to obtain.
+Realistic simulations and wind tunnel studies as the ones reported in Bertelè et al. (2017, 2018, 2019) where the ground truth is known may help in this sense. - Yaw misalignment is also estimated with reasonable quality, maximum errors being in general below 3°.
 However, the results here are less conclusive due to the fact that the met-mast reference is a point-wise measurement that might not fully represent rotor-effective conditions. - There is only a modest effect of TI, which supports the hypothesis that 1P harmonics are mostly driven by "deterministic" wind characteristics and less affected by turbulent fluctuations. - Notwithstanding the complicated effect of gravity on harmonic load components, its presence can be eliminated with enough accuracy to allow for a reasonably precise density correction.

 The main limits of the present dataset are as follows: independent reference measurements for horizontal shear and upflow were completely missing, yaw misalignment was measured only at a point instead of over the rotor disk, and the vertical shear had to be extended over the hub by the use of another estimation method.
 Although the utmost care was put into the reconstruction of the full-rotor vertical shear, this operation still had to rely on the same blade load measurements used by the harmonic estimator, which is clearly a weakness.
-Additionally, as the test campaign was performed prior to the present study, the dataset had to be used as is, without any possible verification, correction or calibration of the sensors.
-Other less substantial limitations are also present, for example caused by the missing load sensors on one of the blades.
+Additionally, as the test campaign was performed prior to the present study, the dataset had to be used as is, without any possible verification, correction, or calibration of the sensors.
+Other less substantial limitations are also present, for example those caused by the missing load sensors on one of the blades.

 A continuation of this work would greatly benefit from access to a more complete dataset.
-Multiple, independent rotoreffective measurements of the inflow in close proximity of the rotor disk would be necessary to establish an effective ground truth.
-This would enable a better characterization of the accuracy of this method, and to study the effects induced by training with a standard hub-tall mast.
-A remaining open point is the sensitivity of the method to phenomena like aging, soiling and rotor imbalances.
-Indeed, any exogenous cause affecting the 1P response will be interpreted by the harmonic-observer as a change in the wind states.
+Multiple, independent rotoreffective measurements of the inflow in close proximity to the rotor disk would be necessary to establish an effective ground truth.
+This would enable a better characterization of the accuracy of this method and a way to study the effects induced by training with a standard hub-tall mast.
+A remaining open point is the sensitivity of the method to phenomena like aging, soiling, and rotor imbalances.
+Indeed, any exogenous cause affecting the 1P response will be interpreted by the harmonic observer as a change in the wind states.
 Some reassuring results have already been reported by Bottasso and Riboldi (2015), although a more thorough experimental investigation is necessary.
-Finally, it remains to be shown that the method can indeed be trained on a turbine and, then, applied to another machine of that same model at another site; although this seems to be a very reasonable assumption, the evidence that this is indeed possible is lacking.
+Finally, it remains to be shown that the method can indeed be trained on a turbine and then applied to another machine of that same model at another site; although this seems to be a very reasonable assumption, the evidence that this is indeed possible is lacking.